-This is a photo of Edsel Ford's custom Model A Dual Cowl Sport Phaeton parked outside the Ford Engineering Laboratory in Dearborn.
+Edsel Ford's custom Model A Dual Cowl Sport Phaeton pictured outside the Ford Engineering Laboratory in Dearborn.
 This body was coach-built by LeBaron for Edsel.

 In the fall of 2007, Edsel's original dual cowl sport phaeton turned up in the estate of a 90 year old man, and came out of long-term barn storage.
+At one point, the car had been owned by collector Vernon Jarvis, of Jarvis Oil Company.
 The car was subsequently bought in 2007 by Phil Hawley, who owned the Route 66 Dream Car Museum near Springfield, Illinois.
 Phil was the brother-in-law of a colleague of mine.

-The car had obviously undergone some major half-hearted modifications and updating (in the late 1930's?), especially to the dash and front end, as well as engine, trans, steering, rear suspension, and possibly the entire frame.
+The car had obviously undergone some major half-hearted modifications and updating (in the 1940's or 1950's?), especially to the dash and front end, as well as engine, transmission, steering, rear suspension, and possibly the entire frame.
 The original hood, grille, headlights, and gas tank/dash panel had been completely removed and/or modified in the past, but most other significant and unique body and fender features are still intact or clearly indicated.

-As found, it was missing it's original front and rear windshield, bumpers, door handles, hood, headlamp mounting, folding top, and the LeBaron cowl tag, seen at the lower rear of the RH cowl panel in the original Ford photo.
+As found in the Illinois dairy barn, the car was missing it's original front and rear windshield, bumpers, door handles, hood, headlamp mounting, folding top, and the LeBaron cowl tag (seen at the lower rear of the RH cowl panel in the original Ford photo).
 The mounting provisions for those original parts is still clearly visible in the barn-find car.
 It is possible that those missing original parts may have found their way into the replica which was later built.

-The replica car (as seen on the previously linked page) has the wrong body and fenders, but seems to have the 'right' trim pieces, which are missing from the original car.
-There are significant differences between the replica and the original regarding the doors, hinges, belt line shape, door cut lines, and front fenders especially.
+The replica car has the wrong body and fenders, but seems to have the 'right' trim pieces, which are missing from the original car.
+There are significant differences between the replica and the original especially regarding the doors, hinges, belt line shape, door cut lines, and front fenders.

 It certainly appears that the basic body and chassis is the original 1930 Edsel Phaeton design from LeBaron, based on the body lines, cowl side vent, unique door hinge style and locations, running board designs, and long sweeping front fenders with unique front treatment.
 Also note the openings for the missing unique windshield posts.